-Medical bills that are not related to the accident or treatment of your injuries do not qualify for these types of medical liens.
+Medical bills unrelated to the accident or treatment of your injuries do not qualify for these types of medical liens.
 These bills will fall under your other creditors, such as credit card debts, car and personal loans, and mortgages.
 Your attorney will not approve a medical lien that is not related to the case.

 Insurance companies that may have paid out some benefits to you already may lien against your settlement to recoup these payments when the case is settled.
-This standard procedure will also be accounted for in your settlement negotiations.
+Just so you know, this standard procedure will also be accounted for in your settlement negotiations.

 The only other people that can legally make a claim against your settlement are the IRS for back taxes or student loan payments that are behind.